 If you're really nervous about making Thanksgiving dinner for the first time, take some recipes out for a little test drive beforehand.
 If you like, pair them up with the wines you plan on serving.
 Tweak what needs tweaking, and you'll be set up for success on Thanksgiving Day.

 This is a seriously major-league sanity-saving move.
-Plenty of side dishes, desserts, and breads can be made ahead of time.
+Plenty of side dish, dessert, and bread recipes can be made ahead of time.
 You can cross stuff off your to-do list and save counter space on the big day.
 If you do have to make several dishes on Thanksgiving day, try to distribute them evenly between the stovetop, oven, microwave.

 This is really the hardest part about the meal: getting everything to the table hot and on time.
 These tips can help you time Thanksgiving right.

 9. Tend to Your Turkey

 Keep the turkey basted as it roasts and let it stand for at least 30 minutes after it comes out of the oven.
 While the turkey rests, pop your make-aheads into the oven to heat up.

 Don't be afraid to give yourself a break.
 Buy a store-bought dessert and add a little personal flair.
 Defrost a frozen pumpkin pie, top with streusel, and bake.
 Or simmer cranberries in orange juice and a little sugar just until they pop and spoon over purchased pound cake.

 BONUS TIP: Don't Sweat the Small Stuff

 If something goes South along the way -- dry turkey, burnt pie, lumpy gravy -- don't sweat it.
 We have solutions for common Thanksgiving disasters.
 But even if you can't fix the foul ups, the true secret to being a gracious host is to not let the mess-ups ruin the day.
 If one of your side dishes burns, simply toss it out and enjoy the bounty you do have.
 If the turkey turns into a flaming torch, try take-out.